DeGGeD/ShaderStory/README.md

 Your support helps expand the library, fund new tutorials, and keep this resource free for everyone.

-🎬 Follow the Shader Story — and bring your visual ideas to life, one pixel at a time.
+Follow the Shader Story to bring your visual ideas to life, one pixel at a time!

 ---